-How to access your home.
-You may want to give a set of your keys to someone you trust.
+Give a set of your keys to someone you trust.

-Where you keep your emergency supplies.
+Show your personal support network where you keep your emergency supplies.

-Share copies of your escape plan, emergency papers, and health information card.
+Share copies of your escape plan, emergency papers, and health information card with your personal support network.

-Let them know when you will be out of town.
+Let your personal support network know when you will be out of town.
 It may be a good idea to leave a telephone number where you can be reached.

-Practice your emergency plans to make sure they are able to help you.
+Practice your emergency plans with your personal support network to make sure they are able to help you.
 Ask yourself these questions: Is each person strong enough?
 Can they all communicate clearly?
 Can they all guide you safely?

-WRITE REMINDERS ON YOUR CALENDAR TO ASK YOUR PERSONAL SUPPORT NETWORK IF THEY ARE STILL ABLE TO HELP YOU.

-MY PERSONAL SUPPORT NETWORK
+Write reminders on your calendar to ask your personal support network if they are still able to help you.

+My personal support network

 Personal support 1

+Name:

-Home phone:
+Home phone: Cell phone:

-Address:
+Address: Email:

-Given copy of personal plan and eme If yes, date:
+Given copy of personal plan and emergency papers?
+Yes No If yes, date:

 Personal support 2

+Name:

-Home phone:
+Home phone: Cell phone:

-Address:
+Address: Email:

-Given copy of personal plan and eme If yes, date:
+Given copy of personal plan and emergency papers?
+Yes No If yes, date:

 Personal support 3

+Name:

-Home phone:
+Home phone: Cell phone:

-Address:
+Address: Email:

 Given copy of personal plan and emergency papers?
 Yes No If yes, date:

-Updated: / /

-Be sure to check and update this form yearly.
+Updated: // Be sure to check and update this form yearly.

 Adapted from June Isaacson Kailes, Disability Policy Consultant, Playa del Rey, California and The Center for Disability Issues and the Health Profession, Western University of Health Sciences, Pomona, California